lyteword/chspurgeon-tod/volume-7/psalm-136.md

 **Verses 1-3.**

-1\.The triplet of names: "Jehovah", "the God of gods", "the Lord of lords."
+1\.
+The triplet of names: "Jehovah", "the God of gods", "the Lord of lords."

-2\.The threefold adjuration, "O give thanks."
+2\.
+The threefold adjuration, "O give thanks."

-3\.The irrepressible attribute and argument "for his mercy", etc.— *W.B.H.*
+3\.
+The irrepressible attribute and argument "for his mercy", etc.— *W. B. H.*

 **Verses 1-26.** For his mercy endureth for ever.
 See "Spurgeon's Sermons", No. 787: "A Song, a Solace, a Sermon, and a Summons."

 **Verse 4.**

-1\.The Lord does great wonders of mercy.
+1\.
+The Lord does great wonders of mercy.

-2\.He does them unaided.
+2\.
+He does them unaided.

-3\.He does them as none else can do.
+3\.
+He does them as none else can do.

-4\.He should have unique praise.
+4\.
+He should have unique praise.

 **Verse 4.** *The great lone Wonder worker.*

-1\.God was alone in the wonderwork of Creation: Ge 1:1-31.
+1\.
+God was alone in the wonderwork of Creation: Ge 1:1-31.

-2\.Alone in the wonderwork of Redemption: Isa 63:5.
+2\.
+Alone in the wonderwork of Redemption: Isa 63:5.

-3\.Is alone in the wonderwork of Providence: Ps 104:27-28.
+3\.
+Is alone in the wonderwork of Providence: Ps 104:27-28.

-4\.Alone in the wonderwork of Sanctification: 1Th 5:23-24.
+4\.
+Alone in the wonderwork of Sanctification: 1Th 5:23-24.

-5\.Will be alone in the wonderwork of Universal Triumph: 1Co 15:25.— *C.A.D.*
+5\.
+Will be alone in the wonderwork of Universal Triumph: 1Co 15:25.— *C. A. D.*

 **Verse 4.** The merciful in the wonderful.
 The wonderful in the merciful.